melodysyeh/DSI-Studio-Cloud/README.md

 <img src="https://user-images.githubusercontent.com/275569/157307065-a172c393-a4db-4cf3-92c8-b4482619a0e7.png" width=500>

 2. Click on the `Actions` menu and confirm `I understand my workflows, go ahead and enable them`.
-Now you have the automated fiber tracking enabled.
+Now you have automated fiber tracking enabled.
 Under the same `Actions` menu, click on `Auto-Track (URL)` on the left and click run `workflow` on the right.

 <img src="https://user-images.githubusercontent.com/275569/157307610-5f2e5e9b-ed6f-44e3-b084-6c42f23ac146.png" width=500>

 3. Input the URL for the FIB file starting with (e.g.,  https://zenodo.org/record/6307812/files/100206.src.gz.gqi.1.7.fib.gz ) and click on `Run workflow` to start tracking.

+**test the URL on the browser to make sure it downloads a FIB file**

 4. The tracking will take a while to start and complete.
 You can cancel it at any time, and partial results will still be saved.
 5. The output will be saved under `Artifacts` as a zip file named tractography